Equal opportunities in figures

 Since the reporting year 2019, the Equal Opportunities Report has been published as an online version with interactive elements, so that users can adapt the evaluations to their own interests.
 For example, they can click on the personnel category or organizational unit they want to view in more detail.
 We recommend viewing the presentation in full screen mode.
 To do so, please click on button "To full screen mode".

-• The percentage of women in senior faculty positions (full professors) reached a new high of 31%.
-The percentage of women among newly recruited professors was 67%.
-In total, three people were appointed full professors pursuant to § 98 of the Universities Act and started working at WU in 2022, including two women and one man.
-However, due to the small size of the absolute numbers (n[female professors]=33.69) and the underlying total number of employees in this personnel category (n[professors]=108.04), short-term fluctuations in these percentages should be interpreted with caution, as any individual female professor who leaves the university or goes on a leave of absence is enough to significantly change this ratio.
+The percentage of women in senior faculty positions (full professors) reached a new high of 34.1 %.
+The percentage of women among newly recruited professors was 40 %.
+In total, ten people were appointed full professors pursuant to § 98 of the Universities Act and started working at WU in 2023, including four women and six men.
+However, due to the small size of the absolute numbers (n[female professors]=36.24) and the underlying total number of employees in this personnel category (n[professors]=106.34), short-term fluctuations in these percentages should be interpreted with caution, as any individual female professor who leaves the university or goes on a leave of absence is enough to significantly change this ratio.
 WU is implementing a number of measures to further increase the percentage of women in senior faculty (see our web pages on equal opportunities and gender equality).

-• In 2022, the percentage of women among applicants for research funding increased significantly from 36% to 45%.
-It is noteworthy that the share of the funding volume awarded to women continued to increase in 2022: At 52%, as in the previous year, the share of the funding volume awarded to women was significantly higher than the percentage of women applicants (45%).
+After a significant increase in the previous year, the percentage of women among applicants for research funding fell by around 2 percentage points to 42.6 %.
+It is noteworthy that the share of the funding volume awarded to women continued to increase in 2023: At 55.1 %, as in the previous year, the share of the funding volume awarded to women was significantly higher than the percentage of women applicants (42.6 %).

-• At the second and third management levels in WU’s administrative staff, the share of women developed in opposite directions: At the second management level (heads of WU’s service units), the share of women among the management personnel rose to 45%, while at the third management level (heads of individual divisions within service units) the share of women further declined to 44%.
-There is still a considerable gap between these figures and the overall percentage of women among WU’s administrative staff (66%).
+At the second and third management levels in WU’s administrative staff, the share of women developed in opposite directions: At the second management level (heads of WU’s service units), the share of women among the management personnel remained constant at 45 %, while at the third management level (heads of individual divisions within service units) the share of women rose from 44 % to 52 %.
+There is still a considerable gap between these figures and the overall percentage of women among WU’s administrative staff (67 %).

-• In the student population, the percentage of women among WU’s bachelor’s students decreased slightly to 46% in 2022.
-There was also a slight decrease in the percentage of women among master’s students (48%), while the percentage of women among PhD/doctoral students increased slightly (44%).
+In the student population, the downward trend in the percentage of women among WU’s bachelor’s students continued in 2023.
+At this level, the percentage of women fell slightly to 45.8 %.
+In contrast, the percentage of women among WU’s master’s students rose a little (48.6 %), while the percentage of women among PhD/doctoral students also increased slightly (45.4 %).